longhorn/longhorn/enhancements/20240612-backing-image-encryption-and-clone-support.md

 Add a field to the BackingImage
 - Secret/SecretNamespace:
     - Pointing to the k8s secret containing the key used for encryption and decryption
-    - We use `Secret` to check if the BackingIamge is encrypted.
+    - We use `Secret` to check if the BackingImage is encrypted.
 If the BackingImage has `Secret` then it means it is encrypted.

 ```
 type BackingImageSpec struct {